ElliePenguins/UserData/README.md

 lists of linked lists.

-Although the library is called user data, there is no reason that it has to be a user and can technically be used to track the status of any data.
+Although the library is called user data, there is no reason that it has to be a user specifically and can technically be used to track the status of any data.

 This library specifically provides the predefined data structures and functions that provide the above described